 - 2–4 Tbs. arrowroot starch (if needed)

-- Pour the water into the Instant Pot.
-If using fresh onion and peppers, saute in a bit of oil for better flavor (optional).
+- Instant Pot extra instructions: If using fresh onion and peppers, saute in a tablespoon of oil for better flavor (optional).
 Add fresh garlic the last minute, then follow directions below.

 - For either slow cooker or Instant Pot:

 - Place the chicken on the bottom in even layers.

 - Pour everything else except the arrowroot starch on top – no need to even stir!
 Some prefer to mix the ingredients in a measuring cup first and pour over.
 Both work.